 - Demand for homes will continue to stay high and bidding wars will become more common as seasonality returns.

-- Home prices will continue to rise but is expected to do so at a slower pace than in years’ past.
+- Home prices will continue to rise but at a slower pace than in years’ past.

 - Housing inventory will still be tight but will start to rebound giving some relief to home buyers.